How to Drain a Small Amount of Engine Oil

 Conclusion

-The author then goes on to explain how to drain a small amount of engine oil.
-First, you will need a few supplies including an oil catch pan, gloves, and a wrench.
+The author then explains how to drain a small amount of engine oil.
+First, you will need a few supplies, including an oil catch pan, gloves, and a wrench.
 Once you have these items, locate the oil drain plug on your car’s engine.

 This is usually located near the bottom of the engine block.
 Put on your gloves and use the wrench to loosen the drain plug.
-Be careful not to over-tighten it when you put it back in later.
+Be careful not to over-tighten it when you reassemble it later.

-Slowly allow the old oil to drain into the catch pan until it starts dripping slowly.
+Slowly allow the old oil to drain into the catch pan until it begins to drip slowly.
 At this point, you can re-tighten the drain plug and remove your gloves.
 You have now successfully drained a small amount of engine oil!

 About the author